NationalAssociationOfRealtors/block_r_provisioner/README.md

 - `install.sh` install Hyperledget Fabric and prepared the server
 - `install_chaincode.sh` installs chaincode on each node
 - `provision.sh` performs the provisioning
-- `resetEnv.sh` sets the local server to its initial state, but does not install Hyperledger Fabric
 - `reset_nodes.sh` sets the all nodes on the channel to its initial state
 - `start_nodes.sh` starts both peer and orderer daemons on each node of the system.
 - `stop_nodes.sh` stops both peer and orderer daemons on each node of the system.